zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 If you can trust yourself when all men doubt you,
 But make allowance for their doubting too;
 If you can wait and not be tired by waiting,
-Or being lied about, don’t deal in lies,
+Or being lied about, don't deal in lies,
-Or being hated, don’t give way to hating,
+Or being hated, don't give way to hating,
-And yet don’t look too good, nor talk too wise:
+And yet don't look too good, nor talk too wise:

 If you can dream—and not make dreams your master;
 If you can think—and not make thoughts your aim;
 If you can meet with Triumph and Disaster
 And treat those two impostors just the same;
-If you can bear to hear the truth you’ve spoken Twisted by knaves to make a trap for fools,
+If you can bear to hear the truth you've spoken Twisted by knaves to make a trap for fools,
 Or watch the things you gave your life to, broken,
-And stoop and build ’em up with worn-out tools:
+And stoop and build 'em up with worn-out tools:

 If you can make one heap of all your winnings
 And risk it on one turn of pitch-and-toss,